Advice

 Shop Around for the Best Offer on Your Trade-in

 Dealers value your trade-in partly based on what they need in stock, so if you have a popular model, you may be in luck.
 On the other hand, they’re more likely to offer an excellent deal to buyers on a car that fewer people are currently looking for.
-In other words, a car shopper trading a 2018 Honda Civic for something else will be much happier with the trade-in appraisal than a shopper with a 2021 Jeep Grand Cherokee
+In other words, a car shopper trading a 2018 Honda Civic for something else may be much happier with the trade-in appraisal than a shopper with a 2021 Jeep Grand Cherokee

 Car buyers should prepare to shop their trade-in around.
 It’s slightly more complicated to pull off, but selling your old vehicle to one dealership and buying your new car from a different one may make sense if the final invoice numbers work out in your favor.
 Use the Kelley Blue Book Instant Cash Offer tool to shop your trade-in vehicle at nearby dealerships.
 When you let the deals come to you, selecting the best trade-in offer for your situation is easier.
-Remember, you can always negotiate the offer, and pitting one offer against the other is not unheard of when shopping around for a vehicle.
+Remember, you can always negotiate the offer, and pitting one offer against another is not unheard of when shopping for a vehicle.

 The Higher Costs of Car Insurance